OmniSharp/omnisharp-vim/README.md

 ```

 ###Install vim-dispatch
-The vim plugin [vim-dispatch] (https://github.com/tpope/vim-dispatch) is needed to make Omnisharp start the server automatically.
+The vim plugin [vim-dispatch] (https://github.com/tpope/vim-dispatch) is needed to make Omnisharp start the server automatically and for running asynchronous builds.
 Use your favourite way to install it.

 ###Install syntastic
 The vim plugin [syntastic] (https://github.com/scrooloose/syntastic) is needed for displaying code issues and syntax errors.
 Use your favourite way to install it.

-## How to use (read: run the server)
+## How to use

 By default, the server is started automatically if you have vim-dispatch installed when you open a .cs file.
 It tries to detect your solution file (.sln) and starts the OmniSharp server passing the path to the solution file.

+If you are using Tmux, the server will start in a new tmux session.
+In iterm2, a new tab is opened.
+Windows starts the server with a minimised cmd shell.
+For any other configuration, the server will start invisibly in the background.

 This behaviour can be disabled by setting `let g:Omnisharp_start_server = 0` in your vimrc.

 When your close vim, and the omnisharp server is running, vim will ask you if you want to stop the OmniSharp server.